Roles in Rocket.Chat

 Room scope

-Room scope roles are designed to provide users with specific permissions within individual rooms, for example - Moderator.
-Room scope permissions are helpful when managing room-specific activities and interactions.
-For example, you can assign the Edit Room permission to a Moderator role.
-A user must be set as a moderator in a room before they can edit that room's information.
-See Room Roles for details.
+Room-scope roles apply within individual rooms, for example, Moderator.
+They are useful for managing room-specific activities.
+For example, you can grant the Edit Room permission to the Moderator role; a user must then be set as a moderator in a specific room before they can edit that room's information.
+See the Room Roles guide for details.

-While you can globally assign some room roles to a user when creating or editing the user, it takes effect once the role is assigned to that user in a specific room.
+You can globally assign some room-scope roles to a user when creating or editing the user, but the role only takes effect once the user is also assigned that role within a specific room.

 Categories of Rocket.Chat roles